 i want to

 Kevin M. Flanigan, MD, is an attending neurologist at Nationwide Children’s and Professor of Pediatrics and Neurology at The Ohio State University College of Medicine.
-Certified by the American Board of Psychiatry and Neurology, Dr. Flanigan is a principal investigator in the Center for Gene Therapy in The Research Institute at Nationwide Children’s and a leading expert in neuromuscular disorders.
+Certified by the American Board of Psychiatry and Neurology, Dr. Flanigan is the director of the Center for Gene Therapy in The Research Institute at Nationwide Children’s and a leading expert in neuromuscular disorders.
 He is also on the physician team for Nationwide Children’s world-class Neuromuscular Disorders program, which provides coordinated care with pediatric experts from more than a dozen specialties.

 Dr. Flanigan earned his medical degree from Rush Medical College and completed his internship at the University of Michigan Health System before completing his Neurology residency and fellowship in Neuromuscular Disorders at the Johns Hopkins Hospital, and an additional post-doctoral laboratory fellowship in Human Molecular Biology and Genetics at the University of Utah.

 His primary research interest is in the genetic and molecular characterization of inherited neuromuscular diseases, and the development of therapies directed toward these diseases.
 A major focus of his laboratory concerns genotype/phenotype correlation in, with the intention of increasing our understanding of the pathogenesis in this disease and translating this understanding into improved therapies.
 Dr. Flanigan is named among the “Best Doctors in America” and joined Nationwide Children’s Hospital in October 2009.